Adolf Feizlmayr Foundation

 • the “Merit Scholarship” for students with excellent university records

-The scholarships are given once or twice a year, as announced in the university gazette.
+The scholarships are given once a year, as announced in the university gazette.
 After discussion with a board of advisors, the rectorate decides on the size of the grant.

 Qualification Requirements: